LightJack05/LightJackPCSetupScript/README.md

 It's a simple Powershell script that you can modify for your own usecase.

 ## Usecase
 The script is intended to make setup of a new machine or a new Windows install easier.
-It can install programs, change settings, change themes, start updates, etc. Basically everything you can do from powershell!
+It can install programs, change settings, change themes, start updates, etc. Basically everything you can do from powershell.

 ## Using the script for yourself
 The script is intended to be used together with a Github repo.
 It will download itself and the required files from there.